Aventura Mall: History

+By 2023, since the government lockdown, Aventura Mall had announced several newest additions, among them are Mango, Dr. Martens, Vuori, Garage, Aesop, Hermès, Balenciaga, Armani Exchange, BVLGARI, and Valentino.

 Incidents

 On May 29, 2020, two people were taken to the Aventura Hospital after a shooting incident occurred in the Nordstrom part of the Aventura Mall.

-On November 17, 2021, 3 people were shot and two others were injured in a shooting incident at the Aventura Mall.
+On May 8, 2021, a shooting incident occurred near Nordstrom in the Aventura Mall.
 The shooter was arrested.